bastman/dropwizzard-kotlin-example/README.md

 ## Dropwizard Resource (api endpoints)

-- do not use @singleton (in spring-boot we use singleton), since you may want to inject HttpRequest
+- if you need access to HttpRequest, do not use @singleton in resource class (in spring-boot we preferable use singleton, HttpRequest is injected into method signature)
--

 ## HK & Guice
 - To access HK bindings we need HK2 ServiceLocator: it's instance is registered by GuiceFeature (in time of HK context startup).